Andrew Mountbatten-Windsor not charged after arrest, released while under investigation

 Protests have been spreading across the country since late December.
 The first marches took place in downtown Tehran, with participants demonstrating against rising inflation and the falling value of the national currency, the rial.

-As the protests spread, they have taken on a more explicitly anti-government tone.
+As the protests spread, some have taken on a more explicitly anti-government tone.

-Government forces have responded with a major security crackdown.
-A sustained national internet outage has also been in place across the country.
-Online monitoring group NetBlocks said on Wednesday that the blackout had surpassed 132 hours.
+A sustained national internet outage has been in place across the country for several days.
+Online monitoring group NetBlocks said on Tuesday that the “nationwide internet shutdown” had been ongoing for 108 hours.

-Supreme Leader Ayatollah Ali Khamenei and top Iranian officials have said they are willing to engage with the economic grievances of protesters, though have framed the unrest as driven by “rioters” and “terrorists” sponsored by foreign nations — prime among them the U.S. and Israel — and supported by foreign infiltrators.
+Khamenei and top Iranian officials have said they are willing to engage with the economic grievances of protesters, though have framed the unrest as driven by “rioters” and “terrorists” sponsored by foreign nations — prime among them the U.S. and Israel — and supported by foreign infiltrators.

-Dissident figures abroad have urged Iranians to press the protests and topple the government in Tehran.
+Dissident figures abroad, meanwhile, have urged Iranians to take to the street and overthrow the government.

 Iran’s exiled Crown Prince Reza Pahlavi — who from his base in the U.S. has become a prominent critic of the Iranian government — on Monday appealed to Trump to act in support of the protesters.